matsunagalab/capsid/README.md

-# Files used in "Explicit description of viral capsid subunit shapes by expanding dihedrons" by Toyooka et al.
+This repository contains files used in a paper "Explicit description of viral capsid subunit shapes by expanding dihedrons" by Toyooka et al.

 - [docking_axes_viper/](https://github.com/matsunagalab/capsid/tree/main/docking_axes_viper) contains notebooks for aligning the subunit coordinates with the VIPER coordinate system (Z-axis is the 2-fold axis, 3-fold axis is on the X-axis, and 5-fold axis is on the Y-axis)